ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/01-ProgrammingFundamentals.md

 ---
-title: "Supplemental - Programming Fundamentals"
+title: "Programming Fundamentals"
-teaching: 0
+teaching: 30
-exercises: 0
+exercises: 15
 questions:
 - "What is the difference between programming and coding?"
 - "What are algorithms and how are they developed?"